 Collecting insightful answers to specific questions from forum sites like Quora and Reddit is a good example.

-In addition, digging through your company’s reviews from your own customers can be helpful way to find new blog post ideas and finding customer pain pointsback to menu ↑
+In addition, digging through your company’s reviews from your customers can be a helpful way to find new blog post ideas and finding customer pain pointsback to menu ↑

 38. Write a guide or Step-by-Step Blog Post

 What makes a good blog post?
-The best kind of blog post is one that makes people read more other blog post in your site.
-Linking your existing posts together properly is a good way to drive more traffic and reduce the bounce rate in your site.
+The best kind of blog post is one that makes people read more another blog post on your site.
+Linking your existing posts together properly is a good way to drive more traffic and reduce the bounce rate on your site.